bonny/WordPress-Simple-History/readme.txt

 By default Simple History comes with built in support for the following plugins:

+**Advanced Custom Fields (ACF)**<br>
+[ACF](https://www.advancedcustomfields.com/) adds fields to your posts and pages.
+Simple History will log changes made to the field groups and the fields inside field groups.
+Your will be able to see when both field groups and fields are created and modified.

 **User Switching**<br>
 The [User Switching plugin](https://wordpress.org/plugins/user-switching/) allows you to quickly swap between user accounts in WordPress at the click of a button.
 Simple History will log each user switch being made.